J. L. HUDSON,

 two pages side by side, it is one page per page.
 It came out very nice!

-The Karuk, a hunting and gathering people of Northern California cultivated only one plant, Nicotiana
+The Karuk, a hunting and gathering people of Northern California cultivated

-bigelovii var. exaltata.
-This detailed study presents every aspect of tobacco. its cultivation,
+presents every aspect of tobacco. its cultivation, gathering, curing, storing,

-customs, use in medicine and shamanism, ceremony and mythology.
+medicine and shamanism, ceremony and mythology.
 The greater part of the book is

-information told by the Karuk themselves, in their own language, phonetically transcribed,
+information told by the Karuk themselves, in their own language,

-and translated into their idiomatic English, presented in two columns, side by side on each page.
+in two columns, side by side on each page.
+Thus it is not a white

-Thus it is not a white anthropologist's interpretation, but the people's own ways and views that are
+anthropologist's interpretation, but the people's own ways and views that are

 described.
-As tobacco was a part of daily life, a cross section of their lives is revealed, from the
+As tobacco was a part of daily life, a cross section of their lives

-mundane to the profound, their humor and acute observation giving a beautiful picture of another way
+is revealed, from the mundane to the profound, their humor and acute observation

 THE TOBACCO SOCIETY OF THE CROW INDIANS